SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     !! var optionalInteger: Int?
     !!     ^

-..
-TODO: Rewrite the first sentence.
-In this case, '?' isn't the operator at all;
-    it's just punctuation.

 In both cases, the variable ``optionalInteger`` is declared to have the type of an optional integer.